 |OU Softball Tradition | Eight WCWS Appearances||OU Softball Main|

 With five straight NCAA regional championships from 2000-04, OU became the first team east of Pac-10 country to make five straight appearances in the Women's College World Series.
-The Sooners have returned to the pinnacle of college softball again in each of the last three years, and with its title in 2013, the program has become just the fifth in history to win multiple national titles.
+The Sooners have returned to the pinnacle of college softball again in each of the last four years, and with its title in 2013, the program has become just the fifth in history to win multiple national titles.

 |2013 WCWS | Oklahoma Wins Second National Title|

 The Sooners then hosted No. 16 Texas A&M in the Super Regional but easily bested the Aggies, winning each game by run-rule and outscoring A&M 18-2.

 Keilani Ricketts opened the 2013 WCWS with a 7-1 no-hitter against eighth-seeded Michigan, the 17th in history.
 From there, OU took down Big 12-rival No. 10 Texas with a 10-2, five-inning win and then defeated 11th-ranked Washington, 6-2, to earn a date with No. 7 Tennessee in the Championship Series.

 Game one featured 10 scoreless innings before Tennessee hit a three-run home run in the 11th.
 OU responded with three runs of its own in the bottom, including a pair of run-producing hits with the Sooners down to their final strike.
 In the 12th inning, Lauren Chamberlain hit a two-run, walk-off home run to get the win.

 In game two, Ricketts drove in all four runs, while Michelle Gascoigne struck out 12 in a three-hit shutout to give Oklahoma its second national title.x

 |2012 WCWS | Sooners Finish Second|